jouriena11/tech-blog-mvc/readme.md

 ## **Usage**
 Before running this application, make sure to do the following first
 - change `.env.EXAMPLE` file name to `.env`
-- update your username and password in the .env file
+- update your DB_USERNAME, DB_PASSWORD, and SESSION_SECRET in the .env file

 ---
 ## **Future Development**
-- to include more properties to the `User` Model, such as first name, last name, and email address
-- allow users
+- forgot password